 ‘First, you have to go through the first year’, they said to us.
 The first year wherein you have to do everything for the first time without your little one.
 Birthdays, holidays, Christmas, all these special occasions and celebrations.
 And after that: the second year.
-Then it will be again different.
+Then it will be different again.
 Still hard, but different.

 We nodded, not understanding what they meant exactly.
 And we went on and did it.
 We lived through the first year.
 My own birthday was the first birthday after her death, with empty tummy and salty tears.
 Many birthdays and celebrations followed and now soon it will be hér time to have her birthday.

-When were confronted with the death of our baby girl, we were taken to the hospital’s social worker.
-‘You need to call yourself in sick’, she said, ‘and you need to call the schools’.
+When we were confronted with the death of our baby girl, we were taken to the hospital’s social worker.
+‘You need to call yourself in sick’, she said, ‘and you need to call the schools to tell what happened’.
 We sat there, dazed, amazed, thunderstruck.
 We absolutely did not realize how far reaching her death would be for us and to be honest, I thought it would get better soon.

-I thought we just needed to swallow this and go on.
+I thought we just needed to grin and bear it.
 It is terrible, but life goes one.
 Life always goes on.
 That is what I expected.
-Or better: what I thought need to happen.
+Or better: what I thought should happen.
 You just have to go trough it and then that’s it.
 But that did not happen.
 The soul of a human being is so much deeper, more complicated and unfathomable than I understood at that time.